 TREC Enforcement Division - Director Michael Molloy

 TREC Enforcement administers TREC's complaint investigation and disciplinary enforcement programs.
-The TREC enforcement team members carry out the Commission’s mission to protect consumers by enforcing The Real Estate License Act, Rules of the Commission, Chapter 1102 of the Texas Occupations Code regarding Real Estate Inspectors, the Texas Timeshare Act, and the Residential Service Company Act.
+The TREC enforcement team members carry out the Commission’s mission to protect consumers by enforcing The Real Estate License Act, Rules of the Commission, Chapter 1102 of the Texas Occupations Code regarding Real Estate Inspectors, and the Texas Timeshare Act.
 Staff also reviews applications for licensure and fitness determinations to assess the honesty, integrity, and trustworthiness of applicants.
 For more information, visit the Laws and Rules section.

 TALCB Division - Director Melissa Tran

 The TALCB Division is responsible for the licensing and enforcement functions of the Board.
 The division comprised of two teams.
 The licensing team ensures education, background, and experience requirements are satisfied for appraiser and appraisal management company applicants.
 The enforcement team administers the Board’s complaint investigation and disciplinary enforcement program pursuant to the Financial Institutions Reform, Recovery and Enforcement Act of 1989 as amended by the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010.
 For more information about the Texas Appraiser Licensing and Certification Act and more, visit the Rules and Laws section of the TALCB website.

 Financial Services Division - Director Ranada Williams